-"Race, Faith and Politics Today" by the Rev. Kyle Huckins, Ph.D., this year has won both national and statewide honors for writing and reporting excellence.
-The national eLit Awards recognized the volume for 2016's best religion (Eastern/Western) book, and the Indiana Society of Professional Journalists heralded it for that year's best nonfiction work.
+"Race, Faith and Politics Today" by the Rev. Kyle Huckins, Ph.D., has won both national and statewide honors for writing and reporting excellence.
+The national eLit Awards recognized the volume for 2016's best religion (Eastern/Western) book, and the Indiana Society of Professional Journalists heralded it in the competition for the year's best nonfiction work.
 The Hoosier SPJ has recognized Huckins' work several times this decade.

 The Evangelical Press Association honored him for 2016's best reporting for a story on Bishop Nathaniel Wells and his church in Western Michigan.
 This is the journalist's second award from EPA, which recognized "Keeping Faith" for best column in 2014.